 In America, 10% of all grandparents are raising their grandkids, and the percentage is going up.
-Buy propecia online: best quality and lowest price guaranteed.
 Two acronyms have come from this trend, GRG for grandparents raising grandchildren, and GAP, for grandparents acting as parents.
 You may be raising your grandkids, a role you never expected.
 Each day, you look for ways to make life easier.
 Well, help has arrived.
 This resource blends Harriet Hodgson’s unbelievable story with research findings and caregiving tips.
 Though the book came from heartbreak, it is filled with hope.
 You may find yourself cheering for all the loving grandparents – including you – who are putting grandkids first.
-Help!
-I’m Raising My Grandkids is available from Amazon.
+Available from Amazon.

 The Spiritual Woman